 Product Funding Business Outcomes

-We can define the products required by our organization to realize our strategic plan and we can describe and categorize these products.
+- We can define, describe, and categorize the products to be delivered by our organization in order to realize our strategic plan.

 Product Planning Process Steps